bacalhau-project/bacalhau/docs/getting-started/parallel-workloads.md

    * image04701.jpg
    * image04702.jpg

-We can use a base path of `/input_images` and a glob pattern of `/volume*/image*.jpg` which would result in all images in all mounted volumes becoming atoms in our shards.
+We can then use a base path of `/input_images` and a glob pattern of `/volume*/image*.jpg`, which would result in all images in all mounted volumes becoming atoms in our shards.

 ## Batch Size

 Once we've have split our into data into atoms based on the glob pattern, we will then combine those atoms into shards using the `batch size`.

-In our example of a folder with 10,000 images - we might set our batch size to 1000 resulting in 10 shards.
+In our example of a folder with 10,000 images, we might want to set our batch size to 1000, resulting in 10 shards.

-If our workload was image magick - each of the 10 shards would be operating on a different set of input images and would be executed in parallel.
+If our workload was image magic, each of the 10 shards would be operating on a different set of input images and would be executed in parallel.

 ## Putting it together